sydra08/beer-me/README.md

 # About BeerMe

 BeerMe is a Rails app with a jQuery frontend that allows you to track beers that you want to try and beers that you've tried.
+Not only can you manage your own list of beers but you can browse other beers, breweries and categories that other users have added.

 ## Install & Usage Instructions

 To install, clone or fork this repository, then run `bundle install` from the terminal prompt.

 To create a new version of the database, populate it with seed data, and get started, run the following commands from the terminal prompt:

 ```ruby